 - Buying PLEX on the in-game market and selling it for ISK.
 You can buy 500 PLEX for $20 and sell it for around 1,500,000,000 ISK.
 That is how the "official" price of ISK is defined and currently stands at approximately $13-$14 per 1,000,000,000 ISK.
 On the other hand, the black-market(through real money trading) rate for ISK is around $5 per 1,000,000,000 ISK.

-Trivia: It is rumored that CCP Games chose this name as a reference to the Icelandic Krona (national currency in Iceland) which has exact same ISO code "ISK".
-CCP Games, the producer and publisher of EVE Online is an Iceland-based company.
+Trivia: It is rumored that CCP Games chose this name as a reference to the Icelandic Krona (national currency in Iceland) which has same ISO code "ISK".
+CCP Games, the producer, and publisher of EVE Online is a company based in Iceland.

 PLEX is the second most popular currency in EVE Online.
 PLEX cannot be directly obtained through regular gameplay.
-It is commonly bought by players and traded on the market to obtain fast ISKs in a way that is acceptable by the game developers.
+Players commonly buy it and trade on the market to acquire fast ISK in a way that is acceptable to the game developers.
 PLEX can also be traded for additional game time.
-While till just recently 1 PLEX equaled 1 month of game-time, it was changed and currently you will get 1 month of game-time for 500 PLEX.
-However also the price for PLEX was adjusted aswell, and PLEX allowing you to prolong your adventure by additional 30 days is still 20 euros.
+While until just recently 1 PLEX equaled one month of game-time, it was changed, and currently, you will get one month of game-time for 500 PLEX.
+However, also the price for PLEX was adjusted, and the amount of PLEX that can be exchanged for additional 30 days of play time is still $20.

-Keep in mind getting the game-directly is cheaper than PLEX, as it will cost only 15 euros.
-PLEX is a great way for more advanced players to be able to fund their game time with the ISKs they earned in game.
+Keep in mind that buying the game time directly is cheaper than buying PLEX.
+PLEX is an excellent way for more advanced players to be able to fund their adventure with the resources they earn while playing the game.

-PLEX is also often used to estimate the costs of biggest EVE Online battles.
+PLEX is also often used to estimate the costs of most significant EVE Online battles.
 It is done by calculating the price of wrecked ships, which are usually indicated in PLEX.